Voltage transformer: capacitor voltage transformer

-In its most basic form, the device consists of three parts: a two capacitor voltage divider across which the transmission line, an inductive element to tune the device to the line frequency, and a voltage transformer to isolate and further step down the voltage for metering devices or protective relay.
+In its most basic form, the device consists of three parts: a two capacitor voltage divider across the transmission line, an inductive element to tune the device to the line frequency, and a voltage transformer to isolate and further step down the voltage for metering devices or protective relay.

 The tuning of the divider to the line frequency makes the overall division ratio less sensitive to changes in the burden of the connected metering or protection devices.
 The device has at least four terminals: a terminal for connection to the high voltage signal, a ground terminal, and two secondary terminals which connect to the instrumentation or protective relay.

 Capacitor C_{1} is often constructed as a stack of smaller capacitors connected in series.
 This provides a large voltage drop across C_{1} and a relatively small voltage drop across C_{2}.
 As the majority of the voltage drop is on C_{1}, this reduces the required insulation level of the voltage transformer.
 This makes CVTs more economical than the wound voltage transformers under high voltage (over 100 kV), as the latter one requires more winding and materials.

 In communication systems, CVTs in combination with wave traps are used for filtering high-frequency communication signals from power frequency.
 This forms a carrier communication network throughout the transmission network, to communicate between substations.